DevelopersCommunity/wtd/README.md

 # wtd

-Open Windows Terminal from Windows Explorer's address bar in the current path
+Open Windows Terminal from Windows Explorer's address bar in the current working directory.

+Shortcut to the workaround described at https://github.com/microsoft/terminal/issues/878#issuecomment-579508860.

 ## Install